-It is understood that Barcelona were prepared to pay in excess of £100m for Coutinho in the summer transfer window, but Liverpool rebuffed the interest in order to keep hold of the playmaker.
+It is understood that Barca were prepared to pay in excess of £100m for Coutinho in the summer transfer window, but the Merseyside outfit rebuffed the interest in order to keep hold of the playmaker.

 The 25-year-old is believed to have handed in a transfer request in order to force a move to Camp Nou, although the Reds held firm, which proved an unpopular decision with the player.